LearnOnDemandSystems/docs/guides/idl/idlv3.md

 #### Actions

-To further mitigate risk of error and to enhance the overall experience of the lab, the IDL platform supports running commands directly inside a VM.
+To further mitigate risk of error and to enhance the overall experience of the lab, the IDL (legacy) platform supports running commands directly inside a VM.
 The commands can perform any action that is possible to do from a command or Windows PowerShell prompt.
 For example, the command could open File Explorer at a particular location within a directory